lanl/PyBNF/docs/config.rst

 Constraint files are plain text files with the extension ".con" that contain inequality constraints to be imposed on the outputs of the model.
 Such constraints can be used to formalize qualitative data known about the biological system of interest.

-Each line of the .con file should contain constraint declaration consisting of three parts: an inequality to be satisfied, an enforcement condition that specifies when in the simulation time course the constraint is applied, and a weight indicating the penalty to add to the objective function if the constraint is not satisfied.
+Each line of the .con file should contain constraint declaration consisting of three parts: an inequality to be satisfied, an enforcement condition that specifies when in the simulation time course the constraint is applied, and a weight that controls the penalty to add to the objective function if the constraint is not satisfied.
+Specifically, if a constraint of the form :math:`A<B` with weight :math:`w` is violated, then the value added to the objective function is :math:`w*(A-B)`.

 The weight may be omitted and defaults to 1.
 The inequality and enforcement clauses are required

 Inequality
 ^^^^^^^^^^

 The inequality can consist of any relationship (<, >, <=, or >=) between two observables, or between one observable and a constant.
 For example ``A < 5`` , or ``A >= B``.
-Note that < and <= are equivalent unless the ``min`` keyword is used (see Weights, below)
+Note that < and <= are equivalent unless the ``min`` keyword is used (see `Weight`_).

 Enforcement
 ^^^^^^^^^^^